The thing I find truly fascinating about visual branding is the layers of meaning that can be brought into the design work.

 - Remember that your brand identity is not your logo alone in isolation.
 Everything should work together to form a multi-layered, meaningful design for your brand.

-If you’d like to explore weaving symbolism into your brand identity with me you can can apply to work together in my Signature Branding Package called The Unfurling.
+If you’d like to explore weaving symbolism into your brand identity with me you can apply to work together via my Unfurl Your Brand package.